shuijinsan/PQ-ZK-eSIM/README.txt

 The installation script installs or prepares the required compiler, QEMU, cryptographic libraries, and Python dependencies.

-After installation, the evaluator should run the command-line cryptographic-path smoke test:
+After installation, the evaluator should run the protocol smoke test:

 bash artifact/demo/run.sh